Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 Osaka has always been Japan’s economic hub – and keeps its status as the country’s major commercial center to this date.
 Major players like Sharp, Sanyo, and Panasonic have their headquarters in Osaka.

-This busy metropole was not only briefly the imperial capital in the 7th and 8th centuries, it even outnumbered Tokyo in being Japan’s largest city in the 1930s.
+This busy metropole was not only briefly the imperial capital in the 7th and 8th centuries.
+Amazingly, it even outnumbered Tokyo in being Japan’s largest city in the 1930s.

-Therefore, a visit to Osaka is rather about the cool’n’contemporary than the ancient’n’inherited and pulls its visitors into a whirlwind of skyscrapers, shopping malls, art exhibitions, and food….lots of food.
+Therefore, a visit to Osaka is rather about the cool’n’contemporary than the ancient’n’inherited.
+It pulls its visitors into a whirlwind of skyscrapers, shopping malls, art exhibitions, and food….lots of food.

-Osaka – pronounced with an emphasis on the O, by the way – is Japan’s third-largest city and is accessible by the country’s third-largest airport.
+Osaka – pronounced with an emphasis on the O, by the way – is Japan’s third-largest city.
+It is accessible by the country’s third-largest airport.
 Big’n’busy, together with the other cozier cities packed with historic sites such as Kyoto or Nara, it makes the prefecture of Kansai a region no visitor will miss out on.

 Had I known – and I don’t know how I missed that – that Osaka is by Shinkansen only about 15 minutes away from Kyoto, I probably would have visited only on a day trip.